nickfinch71/PUG2023-WASM-Examples/README.md

 KVP project available from https://github.com/technosophos/all-kv-functions Sentiment Analysis project is available from https://github.com/fermyon/ai-examples/tree/main/sentiment-analysis-ts and stick in a folder (for example d:\workdir\llama\)
 Sentiment Analysis project requires a local copy of the LLM.
 Download from https://huggingface.co/meta-llama.
 File should be renamed llama2-chat and placed in the dir [sentiment analysis project root]\.spin\ai-models

+More details on these fermyon examples available at https://developer.fermyon.com/hub